DhananjayGoyalGL/30Days30Projects/README.md

 # 30Days30Projects
-#30Days30Projects challenge to create 30 projects in Frontend, starting with basic projects and progressing to more advanced ones.
-Each project will be made with the help of HTML, CSS and JavaScript to strengthen the understanding of these technologies.
+#7Days7Projects is an attempt to strengethen the core concepts of Frontend which are HTML, CSS and JavaScript.